vbindal/WebSocket_Scaleable-ChatApp/README.md

 `install all the required dependencies`

-`to run the repo use command: yarn run dev`
+`To run the repo use command: yarn run dev`

 # Tech Stack used in this chatApp: